Family of Austin woman shot and killed in traffic speaks out as police see more acts of road rage

 AUSTIN, Texas — The family of Teressa Ferguson, a woman killed in a road rage incident in Austin last month, is speaking out as more cases happen in Central Texas.

-Road rage is a phrase becoming more common, an action becoming more deadly, creating unbearable pain for families.
+Road rage is a phrase becoming more common and an action becoming more deadly, creating unbearable pain for families.

 "Easygoing, didn't have any enemies," said Ferguson's uncle, Brad Shackelford.
 "It was just pure shock to everybody."